 Paper copies of the Gaston County and Lincoln County Enumeration District descriptions are at all libraries in our county.

-The National Archives provides an ED Map Search.
+The National Archives provides digital scans of ED maps.

-The National Archives provides an ED Map Search.
+The National Archives provides digital scans of ED maps.

 View Enumeration District Maps for 1940 and 1950 at Census website by Stephen P. Morse, PhD & Joel D. Weintraub, PhD